 Forty-eight percent of the affected population have shifted to bottled water for drinking purposes after the floods compared to the 27% who were using bottled water before the floods.
 Where 78% of the population was accessing borewells/handpumps for drinking water, only 41% of the population are currently accessing groundwater sources.
 The proportion of people utilising public taps to access drinking water has increased from nine percent to thirteen percent after the floods.
 Moreover, 96% of the population responded that they did not purify or filter the water prior to use.
 This can increase the instances of water-borne diseases in the aftermath of the floods.
 Five percent of the respondents rely on water tankers for accessing drinking water.
+It was also found that most houses using borewell as the source of water bring it from a 1 KM distance in open containers (no lid).

-Figure 13: Source of Drinking Water - Before and After floods
+Figure 12: Source of Drinking Water - Before and After floods